paololeonardi/WaterfallGrid/README.md

 ## Versioning

-For the versions available, see the [tags on this repository](https://github.com/paololeonardi/WaterfallGrid/tags).
+For the versions available, see the [releases on this repository](https://github.com/paololeonardi/WaterfallGrid/releases).

+## Contributing

+Contributions are more than welcome.
+Please create a GitHub issue before submitting a pull request to plan and discuss implementation.

 ## Author
 * [Paolo Leonardi](https://github.com/paololeonardi) ([@paololeonardi](https://twitter.com/paololeonardi))